BIOGRAPHY OF BARBARA M. SHARIEF M.S.N., A.R.N.P., D.N.P.

 In 2013, Commissioner Sharief was selected as the first African-American Mayor of Broward County and in 2016, was selected once again as Broward County’s Mayor.
 During her tenure, she has advocated for affordable healthcare, mortgage and foreclosure relief, solutions for homelessness, and for entrepreneurial/small business assistance and mentoring programs.

 Commissioner Sharief has been a member of the Florida Association of Counties (FAC) since 2009 and in 2015 was elected President.
-She has also been a member of the National Association of Counties (NACo) since 2009 and serves as Chair of the National Association of Counties’ Subcommittee on Medicaid and Indigent Care, and is currently running for 2nd Vice-President.
+She has also been a member of the National Association of Counties (NACo) since 2009 and currently serves as Chair of the National Association of Counties’ Subcommittee on Medicaid.

 Commissioner Sharief will continue representing her constituents on a state and national level to advocate for economic stability through job creation, small business support, advocating for affordable healthcare, tourism, neighborhood revitalization, education and quality care for the elderly, veterans and children.